 - The readline() function returns the \n that's in the file at the end of that line.
 Add a , at the end of your print function calls to avoid adding double \n to every line.

 - Why does seek(0) not set the current_line to 0?

 - First, the seek() function is dealing in bytes, not lines.
-So that's going to the 0 byte (first byte) in the file.
+The code seek(0) moves the file to the 0 byte (first byte) in the file.
 Second, current_line is just a variable and has no real connection to the file at all.
 We are manually incrementing it.

 - What is +=?

-- You know how in English I can rewrite "it is" to be "it's"?
-Or I can rewrite "you are" to "you're"?
-That's called a contraction, and this is kind of like a contraction for the two operations = and +.
+- You know how in English I can rewrite "it is" as "it's"?
+Or I can rewrite "you are" as "you're"?
+In English this is called a contraction, and this is kind of like a contraction for the two operations = and +.
 That means x = x + y is the same as x += y.